wrporter/advent-of-code/2015/day7/readme.md

 I got into what appeared to either be infinite recursion or just a ton of unnecessary processing and the program just hung.
 I then added a type of cache for signals we've already computed and we pull from there instead if the value exists already.

 I'm sure there is a lot of cleanup that can happen in the expression parsing and evaluating.
 Maybe I'll clean it up someday or in Part 2.

+### Part 2

+Oh haha!
+Nevermind, I'm not going to do refactoring for this part.
+I just manually overwrote the value in the input file for wire `b` with the signal from `a` in Part 1.
+Sometimes, you don't need to be clever to solve these puzzles.
+Just quick for the competition :).